apache/trafficserver/doc/reference/configuration/records.config.en.rst

    The initial window size for inbound connections.

-.. ts:cv:: CONFIG proxy.config.spdy.max_concurrent_streams_in INT 1000
+.. ts:cv:: CONFIG proxy.config.spdy.max_concurrent_streams_in INT 100
    :reloadable:

    The maximum number of concurrent streams per inbound connection.

    .. note:: Reloading this value affects only new SPDY connections, not existing connects.

-.. ts:cv:: CONFIG proxy.config.spdy.verbose_in INT 65536
+.. ts:cv:: CONFIG proxy.config.spdy.verbose_in INT 0
    :reloadable:

-   Set the verbose flag for SPDY streams on inbound connections.
+   Set the verbose flag for SPDY streams on inbound connections. ``0`` means disable, any other value is enable.

 Scheduled Update Configuration
 ==============================